Define the problem.

 Now that you have gathered evidence of issues in your community, you and your team should talk about which of the issues are important.
 Then, you can decide which one to work on.
 Before this conversation takes place though, let’s take a look at the themes that Technovation is asking participants to develop solutions for this year, as this could influence your decision.

-Here are some themes inspired by the United Nation’s Sustainable Development Goals (SDGs) that you can use for inspiration when brainstorming ideas.
-Here are details on each of the themes, and some examples of UN goals and targets for the year 2030:
+Here is detail on each of our themes, and some examples of UN goals and targets for the year 2030:

 Poverty.
 Examples include eradicating extreme poverty (measured as living under $1.25 a day), implementing social protection systems for all, and ensuring that all men and women have equal access to economic resources.